Galena, South Dakota

 Galena (also Galena City) is an unincorporated community in Lawrence County, South Dakota, United States.
-It is often considered to be a ghost town, even though a few families still live in the area.
+It is often considered to be a ghost town, although a few families still live in the area.
 It is not tracked by the U.S. Census Bureau.

-Naming
+Name

 The town was named after the galena found in the ore in the surrounding mines.

 History

 Early history and settling

-In 1875, gold was discovered in the Black Hills and drew settlers to the area.
+In 1874, gold was discovered in the Black Hills and drew settlers to the area.
 The mines in the area were originally intended to be gold mines, but other metals were more plentiful in the hills.
 Most of the gold was found in trace amounts, while silver and lead ore were the most common metals in the area.
 In March 1876, a large number of people began to settle in the gulch where Galena was built and filed the first mining claims; most of these evolved into silver mines.
 A few of these first mines were called the Sitting Bull, Florence, Merritt, El Refugio, Emma, and Cora.
 At the summits of the surrounding hills, shaft mines were drilled, while further down the cliff, miners built tunnels.
 In September 1876, the Florence claim was bought by Robert Florman.
 The first houses were built out of dirt or wood.
 In October 1876, a settler named James Conzette built a cabin in Galena, which he planned to use as a fort against Native American raids, though it never served that purpose.
 It had a dirt floor and roof and a door constructed from a sluice box.
 The last Native American seen in the town was in 1876, when a small group climbed down the ravine to the southwest where the Catholic church was built.